aercolino/enzymes3/manual/Index.md

 1. Nzymes replaces enzyme-2 with its value:

-    1. Nzymes hands to it 1 value before:
+    1. Nzymes hands to it `1` value before:

         | State |
         |---|
         | *123.locale("5 €")* |

-    1. Nzymes evaluates the code stored in the custom field, which converts currency from EUR to USD:
+    1. Nzymes evaluates the code stored in the custom field, which converts currency from EUR to the currency of the reader (here itwould be USD):

         | State |
         |---|